harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 Where:
 - `ŷ` is the probability that the output label `y = 1`, given the input `x`.
 - `x` is the input feature vector.
-- **Sigmoid function** is used to bound the value between 0 to 1.
+- *Sigmoid function* is the activation function used to bound the value between 0 to 1.
 - `w` is a vector representing weights assigned to each input feature and `b` (bias term) are the parameters for logistic regression.
 These parameters and bias term are adjusted during the learning process to make our predictions as accurate as possible.

 ![Sigmoid and Parameters](images/image-3.png)